Skyride Busch Gardens Tampa Bay: The Best Way to Get Around the Park

 Busch Gardens Tampa Bay wide shot of scorpion roller coaster

-Halfway through the ride, you will come to a stop so that the Team Members can check if the cabin has enough momentum to make the ninety-degree turn that is about to come.
-That takes just a couple of seconds and then you will be off again.
+Halfway through the ride, you will come to a stop so that the Ambassador Members can check if the cabin has enough momentum to make the ninety-degree turn that is about to come.

-This time you will take a turn into the sands of Egypt.
+This time you will take a turn into the sands of Africa.
 All around you, you will see the Falcon’s Fury and the formidable Kumba.
 Finally, you will come to a stop at the back end of the park.

 Overall, the ride is quite slow and relaxing, perfect for a hot afternoon or early evening when your feet start hurting from all the standing and walking.